Campaigners are tonight celebrating after plans to build a housing estate on land in Harwood were thrown out.

 He added that Longsight Park is currently home to over 310 species of birds and mammals including deer, foxes, bats, mice, rabbits and pheasants.
 It also homes rare fauna.

-Issues arose as to whether the houses would be legally able to accommodate more than three people due to their size, a regulation that would be difficult to properly enforce if the properties were to be built.
+Issues arose as to whether the houses would be legally able to accommodate more than three people due to their dimensions, a regulation that would be difficult to properly enforce if the properties were to be built.

 “I’m delighted at Bolton Council’s support for recovery, green spaces and the conservation groups who work so hard to protect there areas.
 This small green area of Other Protected Open Land has been saved from buildings by the Bolton Council Planning Committee.